5 Powerful Steps to Meditate on the Word of God

 To follow through with Christian meditation, you can use these following steps:

-Meditation starts and ends with the Bible.
-In hāgâ, you can speak God's words aloud to yourself.
-For example, if you are reading 1 Corinthians 13:4-7 KJV, speak the words several times, as such:
+Meditation on the Word of God starts and ends with Scripture itself.
+In the Hebrew tradition of hāgâ, you speak God's words aloud to yourself, letting them resonate in your ears and settle deep into your spirit.
+For example, if you are reading 1 Corinthians 13:4-7 KJV, speak the words several times, slowly and deliberately:

 Charity suffereth long, and is kind; charity envieth not; charity vaunteth not itself, is not puffed up,